hairetikos/flatsize/README.md

 i wanted to use codium for AI-assisted coding, so i figured i would make a GUI program using AI to easily change the DPI, and included various types of DPI/scaling overrides.

 # dependencies
-  `python`
+  `python3`
   `qt5`

 debian:

-  `apt install python3 python3-qtpy-pyqt5`
+  `# apt install python3 python3-qtpy-pyqt5`

+# usage
+  `$ python3 flatsize.py`

+  or

+  `$ chmod +x flatsize.py`

+  `$ ./flatsize.py`

+  copy to system binary location for easy invocations

+  usually just one simple override needs to be set (such as GTK for GTK apps, QT for QT apps, etc)

-# small hurdles that had to be solved with copilot:
+# small hurdles that had to be solved to help copilot:

 created via prompting copilot AI claude 3.7 thinking